 In Faith, George Michael sings about a love interest he is finding hard to resist but somehow he holds firm and manages to say no. As gorgeous as this love interest is, we are informed that they are also something of a heartbreaker and our narrator is wary of succumbing to their charms.
 He calls on the faith of the title as his form of self-reassurance that walking away and being alone is better than being with them and risking being hurt.
 It takes a strong heart and mind to walk away sometimes but our narrator has done it though he does seem to hold reservations.

 George Michael’s debut album would be huge on both sides of the Atlantic and he truly was at the peak of his powers at this time.
 Faith remains a classic though not Michael’s best in my opinion.
-What wasn’t in doubt was he was a terrific singer in his lifetime though the years ahead would be blighted by controversies in his private life, the media always reporting on these rather than the charitable work that Michael was also guilty of.
+What wasn’t in doubt was he was a terrific singer in his lifetime though the years ahead would be blighted by controversies in his private life, the media always reporting on these rather than the charitable work that Michael also carried out.
 On Christmas Day 2016 George Michael died at the age of 53, sending shockwaves across the world.
 Tributes deservedly poured in for a truly talented singer.